 In 2018, l’Atelier des Lumières opened as the first digital art museum in Paris.
 Since then, it’s been rocking residents and tourists with a display of fascinating art.
 Your kids may be a little aggrieved at the thought of another art gallery, but they’ll soon stop complaining when you step inside.
 Here, you see art from some of the most iconic painters ever, mixed with digital light shows, projections, and much more.
 It’s hard to describe, but it’s an immersive experience that almost makes it feel like you’re inside a painting!

-Please note that the Atelier is currently closed and will re-open on 18 February 2022 with a brand new exhibition around Cezanne, the famous post impressionist painter from Provence.
+Please note that the Atelier is currently closed and will re-open on 9 February 2024 with a brand new exhibition around Ancient Egypt and Pharaohs.

 Price: €€